sreevallabh04/VeriEarth/README.md

 VeriEarth is a web application that visualizes real-time environmental data on a 3D globe.
 It uses satellite imagery and AI to monitor pollution events and make environmental data accessible, transparent, and actionable.

+The name "VeriEarth" is a combination of "Verify" and "Earth," reflecting the project's mission to provide verified and reliable environmental data about our planet.

 ## 🚀 Installation

 | Step | Command | Description |